 Image: © Academy

-From left to right upper row: Jan Willem Naphegyi-Schouw, Roos Petersen, Natasja Nikolić, Mark Jacobs, Mirella van de Noort - Tijhaar, Loes Vonk en Anjalie Ramkisor.
-From left to right row below: Janet Klaassen, Irene Kessels, Babet Mooij, Rianne Zulfiqar-Wezendonk, Gina Meertens, Marijn Maats, David Oey, Tamara Sturing, Alma Ibrahimovic en Sabai Maas.
-Not in the picture: Cobi de Kort-Parlevliet, Henny Schippers en Frederik Birnie.
+From left to right, top row: Jan Willem Naphegyi-Schouw, Roos Petersen, Natasja Nikolić, Mark Jacobs, Mirella van de Noort-Tijhaar, Loes Vonk and Anjalie Ramkisor.
+From left to right, bottom row: Janet Klaassen, Irene Kessels, Babet Mooij, Rianne Zulfiqar-Wezendonk, Gina Meertens, Marijn Maats, David Oey, Tamara Sturing, Alma Ibrahimovic and Sabai Maas.
+Not pictured: Cobi de Kort-Parlevliet, Henny Schippers and Frederik Birnie.